taikedz/alpacka-ng/README.md

 [Original Alpacka project](https://gitlab.com/taikedz/alpacka) was a wrapper named 'paf' written in Bash with Bash Builder.

 This Next-gen Alpacka aims to provide similar functionality, along with a requirements file format to use across package managers.
-It is re-written in Go for better portability, zero-dependency at runtime, and extensibility.
+It is re-written in Go for better portability, and zero-dependency at runtime.

 ## Why ?